 The heart, which is an essential part of your circulatory system, pumps blood to every part of your body, supplying oxygen and other nutrients to your brain and other vital organs.
 One heart pump is strong enough to deliver blood to every part of the body, reaching your lower legs almost immediately.
 Once your body ‘uses’ the oxygen and nutrients, the ‘used’ blood has to get back to the body to get ‘cleaned up’.

 The veins deliver the used blood back to the body (where it gets cleaned up) then to the lungs (where it gets more oxygen) and then back to the heart, , so that the whole cycle can start again.
-Chronic venous insufficiency occurs when your leg veins can’t get the blood to flow back up to your heart, causing used blood to pool in your legs.
+Chronic venous insufficiency occurs when your leg veins can’t get the blood to flow back up to your heart, causing used blood to pool in your legs, which means that your vein health is not in a good condition.
+How can you improve vein care and vein health?

 Exercises to Help Venous Insufficiency

 If you suffer from circulation problems, stay active!
 Walking, biking, jogging, and doing standing calf raises are good ways to prevent vein complications.
-All of these types of exercises improve circulation, aid in weight management, and keep your bones and muscles healthy.
+All of these types of exercises improve circulation, aid in weight management, better vein care, better vein health and keep your bones and muscles healthy.

 Best Workouts for Healthier, Stronger Veins: